compas-dev/compas_fea2/docs/userguide/basics.data.rst

 >>> node.attributes
 {}

-The can be converted to data and serialised to a JSON string or file.
+They can be converted to data and serialized to a JSON string or file.

 >>> node.to_data()
 {'name': 'node', 'guid': ..., 'attributes': {}}